 - Calculate the percent mass lost using (4) and record it in the datasheet.
 The percent mass lost normalizes the mass of the physical sediments that is lost from the contaminated water during filtration.

-- Calculate the efficiency ratio of the filter design using (5).
+- Calculate the competition ratio of the filter design using (5).
 The competition ratio judges how effective the filter is at removing physical sediments from the contaminated water.

 - Repeat step 9-13 two more times with two different water filter designs.
 Record the data for each design in the Excel datasheet.